 For arthritis of the hips and knees

 Sleeping with the lower legs raised will take pressure off the lower spine and hips or the soft contour position of your adjustable bed can relieve joint compression.

 The most comfortable sleeping position for this condition is the foetal position, which takes pressure off the joints in the spine.
 Sleeping with your legs elevated can also help relieve the pressure.

 Adjusting your sleep posture with the finite controls of an adjustable bed will help to take away the compression forces on arthritic joints to give relief.

 Sleeping positions that improve heartburn/acid reflux

 On a flat bed, acid can move to the oesophagus leading to episodes of reflux (also known as heartburn).
-Using an adjustable bed to raise yourself into an inclined position allows gravity to work against acid reflux helping the stomach to retain the acids – improving the chances of a full night’s sleep.
+Using an adjustable bed to raise yourself into an inclined position allows gravity to work against acid reflux helping the stomach to retain the acids – helping you get a full night’s sleep.